William Atwood: In New York

 He became Chief Justice of New York in 1701; in 1697 the Privy Council in London had moved to set up colonial vice-admiralty courts, able to act quickly in matters of piracy (a live matter in New York at the time), and wrecks.
 He was removed a year later, by Lord Cornbury, on a corruption charge.

 Atwood's position was in fact made very difficult by the governors and the factional politics of New York, after the death of Jacob Leisler.
 Atwood had presided at the treason trial of mayor Nicholas Bayard (c.1644–1707) of the anti-Leislerian party, at the time of governor Richard Coote, 1st Earl of Bellomont.
 Bellomont was both a major sponsor of William Kidd, charged with piracy, and a Leislerian.
 When Bellomont died in 1701, the change of governor when Cornbury took over meant a complete about-turn for the local factions, and undermined Atwood's position.

 In the aftermath, Atwood tried to justify himself, but with little success.
-His later attack on the poet Matthew Prior, in the anonymous A Modern Inscription to the Duke of Marlborough's Fame, was not only a Whig taking issue with a Tory, but had a peripheral connection with the business of his removal as Justice.
+His later attack on the poet Matthew Prior, in A Modern Inscription to the Duke of Marlborough's Fame, was not only a Whig taking issue with a Tory, but had a peripheral connection with the business of his removal as Justice.
 Prior was a Commissioner for Trade and Plantations, and this Commission had upheld Cornbury's action.